How to Select the Right Solar Racking System for Any Roof

 Roof Characteristics and Structural Integrity

 The first step is a thorough assessment of the roof itself.
 This includes its type, age, condition, and, most importantly, its roof load capacity.
-Modern solar panels add approximately 2-4 pounds per square foot, a weight most contemporary roofs can handle.
-However, a structural engineer should always verify this, especially on older buildings.
+Modern solar panels typically add roughly 2–4 pounds per square foot (depending on panel size and weight), which many roofs can accommodate, but a licensed structural engineer should always verify suitability for each site.

 - Pitched Asphalt Shingle Roofs: These are the most common and typically involve a roof penetration to lag bolt mounts directly into the rafters.
-A critical component here is flashing combined with an L-foot, which creates a waterproof seal to prevent leaks.
+A critical component here is flashing combined with an L-foot, which creates a waterproof seal to help prevent leaks when installed per the manufacturer’s instructions.

-- Metal Roofs: For standing seam metal roofs, specialized standing seam clamps are the ideal choice.
-These clamps attach directly to the raised seams without any roof penetration, preserving the roof’s warranty and preventing leaks.
+- Metal Roofs: For standing seam metal roofs, specialized standing seam clamps are often used.
+These clamps attach to the raised seams without penetrating the seam in many designs, preserving the roof’s integrity and often avoiding roof-membrane penetrations—however, always confirm compatibility with the roof manufacturer and the racking listing or instructions.

 - Flat Roofs: These roofs often use ballasted racking systems.
 These non-penetrating systems use concrete blocks to hold the array in place, relying on weight and friction to resist wind uplift.
-This is a preferred method as it avoids creating potential leak points.
+Ballasted solutions avoid penetrations, but they increase the roof dead load and may affect the roof warranty and structural requirements, so consult the roofing manufacturer and a structural engineer before choosing a ballast design.

 Environmental Loads: Wind and Snow